 If the President chooses not to sign the bill and Congress remains in session, it would become law without his signature.
-However, if Congress has adjourned within the 10-day period after presentation, thereby preventing the return of the bill to Congress, by withholding his signature the President would prevent the bill from becoming law-a practice called a "pocket" veto.28
+However, if Congress has adjourned within the 10-day period after presentation, thereby preventing the return of the bill to Congress, by withholding his signature the President would prevent the bill from becoming law-a practice called a "pocket" veto.

-In four instances the President has vetoed reconciliation legislation.29 In none of these cases has Congress successfully voted to override the President's veto.
+In four instances the President has vetoed reconciliation legislation.
+In none of these cases has Congress successfully voted to override the President's veto.

-Author Contact Information
+Author Information

-Megan S. Lynch Specialist on Congress and the Legislative Process mlynch@crs.loc.gov, 7-7853 James V. Saturno Specialist on Congress and the Legislative Process jsaturno@crs.loc.gov, 7-2381
+Megan S. Lynch Specialist on Congress and the Legislative Process James V. Saturno Specialist on Congress and the Legislative Process